Ultraviolet (TV serial): Main characters

 The leader of the organisation and a priest, Pearse has a droll and cynical personality but also provides occasional black humour to lighten the gravity of the situation.
-It was later revealed that he had a son before becoming a priest, who was killed by vampires.
 In the third episode of the series he starts to display the symptoms of cancer, which is later formally diagnosed by Angie.
 Despite his illness he continues to work, desperate to learn the secrets of vampire regeneration which are finally revealed in the last episode of the series.